 Where Can I Go for Further Information?

-For further information, contact: USPSTF Coordinator at Coordinator@USPSTF.net.
+Contact the USPSTF Coordinator at Coordinator@USPSTF.net.

 Arrangement for Public Inspection.
 Nominations and applications are kept on file at the Center for Evidence and Practice Improvement, AHRQ, and are available for review during business hours.
 AHRQ does not reply to individual nominations, but considers all nominations in selecting members.
 Information regarded as private and personal, such as a nominee's social security number, home and email addresses, home telephone and fax numbers, or names of family members will not be disclosed to the public.
 This is in accord with AHRQ confidentiality policies and Department of Health and Human Services regulations (45 CFR 5.67).